Monday, 6 June 2011

 Albinism is an independently arising mutation which renders the body incapable of producing pigment.
 It is passed on as a recessive gene, so a black parent can have an unpigmented child.
 In fact, is is the usual state of things that an albino child will have parents who are not themselves albinos.

 Now, there is more to the question than this.
 What if a white woman gives birth to a white child--is there any chance that the father was black?
-The answer to that question is also Yes, but with qualification.
+The answer to that question is also Yes, but with qualifications.

 1) The father was purely white (most common reason).